IEHPs in Canada’s Healthcare Workforce Summit

 Event Overview

-The IEHPs-CAN in Canada’s Healthcare Workforce Summit convenes national professional associations, regulators, educators, and community-based organizations to advance the integration of internationally educated health professionals (IEHPs) into Canada’s workforce.
+The IEHPs in Canada’s Healthcare Workforce Summit convenes national professional associations, regulators, educators, and community-based organizations to advance the integration of internationally educated health professionals (IEHPs) into Canada’s workforce.
 Hosted alongside the

 The event emphasizes dialogue, collaboration, and practical solutions to licensure, workforce participation, and system integration.
 Participants will engage in networking, knowledge exchange, and cross-sector discussions that connect newcomer talent with professional pathways, strengthening Canada’s healthcare workforce capacity.